theupdateframework/taps/tap13.md

 From an operational standpoint, a lost targets key for a delegated target could have been remedied before by the repository but this no longer works.
 If the repository delegated to a target from the top-level targets role, that file could be updated if Alice’s key changed or was lost.
-However, as the repository’s root role is no longer trusted, any clients using this TAP must take more care because the root metadata may not be used to revoke trust in the targets key.
+However, as the repository’s root role is no longer trusted to provide top-level targets keys, any clients using this
+TAP must take more care because the root metadata may not be used to revoke trust in the targets key.
 Thus, a user should take into account the operational difficultly to touch clients in the case of key loss for the top level targets file.
 If it is operationally difficult to